 Both items are crucial.
 Mobile usage of the web is growing.
 Plus, new devices and their oddball viewports require testing.
 A redesign must take this into account.

 Accessibility is also a concern.
 It’s both a moral and legal obligation.
 It must be baked in from the beginning.

 Neither of these areas is difficult to fix.
 But they are time-consuming.
 And they require some tough decisions to be made.

 Clients need to understand their importance and the challenges they bring.
 Leaving either item out isn’t an option.

 The Results Are Based on What You Put Into the Project

 Still, this isn’t common knowledge.
-It’s up to us as designers to act as guides.
-When clients are filled in on what’s involved, they will be better able to justify the cost.
+It’s up to us to act as guides.
+When clients know what’s involved, they will be better able to justify the cost.

 They may also realize that the process comes with unique challenges.
 That results in a better outcome for everyone.